hudson-and-thames/arbitragelab/docs/source/copula_approach/copula_brief_intro.rst

 :math:`\mathbf{\sigma}_{2 \times 2}`.
 This calculation is relatively slow.

-For fitting mixed copulas, it is a bit more complicated and they are discussed in their own documentation.
+Fitting mixed copula is a process that is a bit more complicated and is discussed in the seperate documentation: :ref:`A Deeper Intro to Copulas <copula_approach-copula_deeper_intro>`.
 Here are a few takeaways:

 - Generic max likelihood fit is not stable, and does not drive small weights to 0.